KitsoMogale/KitsoMogale/README.md

 kitsomogale19@gmail.com
 whatsapp: 0715701986

 Jesus is King and my Saviour.
 He can save you too.
+Infact, He already saved you, you just have to receive it in faith.